John Marshall High School (Minnesota)

 John Marshall High School is located in Rochester, Minnesota, United States and is part of Independent School District #535.
-The school is named for the longest serving Chief Justice in Supreme Court history, John Marshall.
-It is one of three public High Schools in Rochester.
+The school is named after the longest serving Chief Justice in Supreme Court history, John Marshall.
+It is one of three public high schools in Rochester.
 Enrollment was 1,727 students during the 2018–2019 school year, in grades 9–12.

 History

 John Marshall High School is located in Rochester, Minnesota.
-It is the oldest public high school in the city being established in 1958 to accommodate the growing population as Rochester High School was no longer sufficient in size to house the student population.
+It is the oldest public high school in the city, established in 1958 to accommodate a student population that had outgrown the original Rochester High School.

 In 1953, city leaders began to consider sites for the new high school that was to become John Marshall.
 According to a Rochester Post-Bulletin article: "[t]he city council and school board favored a Soldiers Field location, but were unsure the city could sell a portion of the park to the school board.
 The state attorney general ruled it could, and things started heating up.
 In March 1954, the Legion Post voted unanimously to oppose the location.
 In April, the city council declared a portion of Soldiers Field no longer needed for park purposes.
 Mayor Claude H. "Boney" McQuillan, a former pro boxer and Green Bay Packers player, opposed the location and vetoed the resolution.
 The council overrode the veto only to be countered by the mayor's refusal to sign a deed to transfer the land title.
 The argument went to court, where District Judge Arnold Hatfield ruled the veto was in order.
 John Marshall High School in northwest Rochester emerged from this turbulent beginning."

 Often referred to as "JM", John Marshall adopted "The Rocket" as its official mascot and red and black as the official school colors.
 "A mark of excellence" is the motto of the school.
-After years of discussion, major renovations began to expand the institution's space and upgrade its facilities in the summer of 2005.
+After years of discussion, major renovations began in the summer of 2005 to expand the institution's space and upgrade its facilities.
 Notably, a modern science wing was completed in the summer of 2006.
 The entire reconstruction project was completed in 2008, when John Marshall celebrated its 50th anniversary.